ryo034/homebrew-urlo/README.md

 # urlo CLI
-urlo is a Command Line Interface (CLI) tool for managing and interacting with a local CSV file containing URLs.
+urlo is a Command Line Interface (CLI) tool for managing and interacting with a local Json file containing URLs.

 The tool is designed to offer quick and convenient access to URLs, with options for adding new URLs, listing all URLs, selecting a URL to open, and more.